RezuwanHassan262/Titanic-EDA-and-Survival-Prediction/README.md

 **Feature Engineering:** Developing new features or modifying existing ones to represent the patterns within the data better.

-**Statistical Analysis:** Pinpointing key factors that have a significant impact on survival outcomes.
+**Statistical Analysis:** Pinpointing and ranking key factors that have a significant impact on survival outcomes.

 **Survival Prediction:** Applying various machine learning models to estimate a passenger's likelihood of survival based on these factors.